Introduction: Why Behavior Reinforcement Matters Today

 See how Gwork assists L&D leaders in enhancing skill adoption and improving training retention through nudges that encourage daily learning habits.

-Behaviour Change Reinforcement Models
+Behavior Change Reinforcement Models

 1. Operant Conditioning: